-In that matter you might not be able to uninstall some tools and apps from your Windows 8 or Windows 8.1 device.
-Therefore, if you want to disable UAC protocol and get rid of the “you do not have sufficient access to uninstall” alert, don’t hesitate and apply the steps from below.
+Therefore, if you want to disable UAC protocol and get rid of the You do not have sufficient access to uninstall alert, don’t hesitate and apply the steps from below.

-- Navigate to installation directory of the application you want to remove.
+- Navigate to the installation directory of the application you want to remove.

 - Follow the instructions on the screen to complete the uninstall process.

-This should resolve your problem; but if you still can’t uninstall your programs without seeing the “you do not have sufficient access to uninstall” alert, go to the next section of this tutorial.
+This should resolve your problem; but if you still can’t uninstall your programs without seeing the alert, go to the next section of this tutorial.

-- On your Windows 8 / Windows 8.1 device go to Start Screen and use Windows Key + R keyboard keys in order to open the Run box.
+- On your Windows 10 device, go to Start Screen and use Windows Key + R keyboard shortcut in order to open the Run box.

 - There type regedit and press OK.